EFForg/crocodilehunter/README.md

 **Note:** our bootstrapping script will take care of updating the firmware + FPGA on your bladeRF to the latest version when you try to run the Crocodile Hunter project.

-**Note:** installing from apt on debian or raspbian will install an incompatible version of libbladerf.
+**Note:** installing from apt on Debian or Raspbian will install an incompatible version of libbladerf.
 The version must be at least 2018.0 or higher.
-If on a raspberry pi it is reccomended to install from source instead of from repos.
+If on a Raspberry Pi it is reccomended to install from source instead of from repos.

-**Note:** If you are on ubuntu or the version of libbladerf is >= 2018 you can install from repos like so: `sudo apt install libbladerf-dev`
+**Note:** If you are on Ubuntu or the version of libbladerf is >= 2018 you can install from repos like so: `sudo apt install libbladerf-dev`

 ### Project Setup